 In traditional architecture many times you will see a composition roof, porches, columns and shutters.
 Gabled roofs are an easy to spot difference when compared to a modern home with a flat roof.
-Materials you see on a traditional home would mostly be brick mixed with some stucco and stone.
+The design elements you see on a traditional home would mostly be brick mixed with some stucco and stone using neutral color palettes.

 Mediterranean Style Homes

 In our opinion, recognizing a Mediterranean style home, or Spanish style home, is one of the easiest.
 Instead of a metal, flat or composition roof you will see a terra cotta (tile) roof.
 Arches and wrought iron details, cast stone and stucco elements, corbels accents, cedar and a rounded front door are all elements that will make this transitional space distinct.